-There are five top things you can check around your pool to help make it safe:
+There are five common problem issues you can check around your pool to help make it safe:

 - Your pool is registered with the Queensland Building and Construction Commission (QBCC).

 Download the comprehensive Pool Safety Checklist (PDF, 138.5 kb)

 Please note: Self-checks are not a substitute for pool inspections and are for education purposes only.
 Use of this checklist is not acknowledgement of compliance and does not guarantee your pool is compliant with all relevant laws.
 To ensure compliance and relevant approvals are obtained, you should engage a pool safety inspector to carry out a complete inspection.